watkajtys/squidbot/docs/Module_0_The_Build.md

 ---

+## **0.5 Hands-On: Bench Testing**

+Before you zip-tie the Pi to the frame and tuck away the wires, you must perform your "Bench Drills."
+It is 10x easier to fix a soldering error or a network issue while the components are spread out on your desk than when they are trapped inside the drone.

+**Action:** Complete all exercises in **[Module 0 Labs](Module_0_Labs.md)**.

+Do not proceed to Module 1 until your "Smoke Test" and "Ping Test" are both passing.

+---

 ## **Deliverable**
 *   A photo of your wiring (specifically the UART and BEC connections).
 *   A screenshot of your terminal showing `pi@squid-drone:~ $` prompt.